Eruani Azibapu Godbless: Power generation

-Azikel Dredging specializes in the extraction of sand and aggregates for the construction sector.
-The company also offers additional services, including sand filling, land reclamation, and canalization for corporate and governmental clients.

-Award and honours
+Awards and honours

-Dr Eruani Azibapu was nominated for an Award of Excellence by the US consulate in 2018.
+Eruani was nominated for an Award of Excellence by the US consulate in 2018.

-On 20 August 2018, Dr Eruani received honour and award of Business Excellency, Innovation and International Partnership at the US consular in Lagos.
-The award was presented by the US consul-general, F. John Bray, accompanied by the US head of Commercial, Brent Omadhl.
+On 20 August 2018, Eruani received the honour of Business Excellency, Innovation and International Partnership at the US consul in Lagos.
+The award was presented by US consul-general, F. John Bray, accompanied by the US head of Commercial, Brent Omadhl.

 The consul-general Bray said this award and recognition, conferred on Eruani is in the advancement of societal growth and development by putting in wheels of industries in motion.
-The US consulate applauded Dr Eruani for the achievement and progress of the Azikel Refinery, the first private hydroskimming refinery in Nigeria, which will create a multiplier business chain for Nigeria, sustainable wealth, which is a key index of a healthy industrial economy.
-Dr Eruani has made great success in dredging and aviation.
+The US consulate applauded Eruani for the achievement and progress of the Azikel Refinery, the first private hydroskimming refinery in Nigeria, which will create a multiplier business chain for Nigeria, sustainable wealth, which is a key index of a healthy industrial economy.
+Eruani has made great success in dredging and aviation.
 His innovative style and partnership with international organisations is the key to sustainable business development.

 In October 2022, a Nigerian national honour of Commander of the Order of the Federal Republic (CFR) was conferred on him by President Muhammadu Buhari.